openpoke/decidim-module-access_codes/README.md

 - An admin enters a list of emails
 - An access code is sent to each of these emails
-- Users that receive that email can enter the acces code to get verified
+- Users that receive the email can enter the acces code to get verified
 - An access code can be used N times